 To select a point, or create a new one, left-click on the graph and drag the point to the required X and Y position.
 To delete a point, select it and press DELETE on the keyboard.

-· Create Animations section of the Viz Artist User Guide.
+• Create Animations section of the Viz Artist User Guide.

-4.3.6 Ticker
+2.3.6 Ticker Geometry Plug-ins

 The following Geometry plug-ins are located in the Ticker folder: